kinde-oss/kinde-java-sdk/kinde-j2ee/README.md

       <version>2.0.0</version>
     </dependency>
 ```

 ### Gradle

-In order to use the SDK with a Gradle build process please use the following dependancy.
+In order to use the SDK with a Gradle build process please use the following dependency.

 ```groovy
     configuration('com.kinde:kinde-j2ee:2.0.0')
 ```

 ## Project Configuration

 The web.xml file needs to be configured to utilize these servlets.

 ```xml